JuneStepp/OneLauncher/README.md

 - It's not recommended, but ok if zip has no root folder, multiple root folders, or includes part of the path to the data folder like "ui/skins" or "Plugins".

 ### Compendium Files

-You don't need to make a compendium file unless you need dependencies to be auto installed or want a startup script to be run.
-One is auto generated during installation.

 Compendium files should be placed inside the top-level directory of your add-on, and their names follow the format: